National Engineering Robotics Contest

 Indigenous Competition - National Engineering Robotics Contest

-• Focus: Speed and accuracy to avoid penalties or errors.
+• Focus: Speed, stability, and accuracy to successfully complete checkpoints and avoid retries or penalties.

 Ready to Race Competition - National Engineering Robotics Contest